Spirit, Science, and Consciousness Unite

 - Through direct perception or intuitive perception such as inner hearing, inner seeing, inner knowing.

 Dr. Jim and Basia call it BioBalia Nature InterPlay™.
 It’s a deeply personal and profound experience of mutual connection with the Life Force and bioenergy field of a Living Being that happens to be green and has leaves and roots.

 Nature InterPlay the BioBalia way is about getting to know humanity’s partners on the planet as fellow Living Beings.
 When connecting and communicating with a tree, plant or other being of Nature, you don’t just think about it; you interact with it.

 The most important thing about receiving messages is to give yourself credit for opening your mind and heart.
 It may initially seem like you are making it up, but don’t worry!
 You are not.
 When you are willing to try and if you allow your sense of child-like wonder to prevail, the intelligence within Nature will offer its insights and wisdom to you.
 Just listen.

 To tune-up your ability to receive non-verbal information or messages from Nature’s living beings, Conroy and Alexander suggest reading Chapter 4 of Tree Whispering: A Nature Lover’s Guide.

-Also, you can use these short MP3 guided visualization exercises available for FREE at our sistem website: www.PlantKingdomCommunications.com.
+Also, you can use these short MP3 guided visualization exercises available for FREE at our sister website: www.PlantKingdomCommunications.com.

-The most fundamental principle of Tree Whispering and partnering with Nature affirms the aliveness of every being.
+The most fundamental principle of Partnering with Nature affirms the aliveness of every being.

 Science certifies the idea and the fact of the complex web of life on the planet.
 People often forget that they are a part of that web of life.
 And, in recent years, many scientists are warning about that web losing coherence due to climate extremes.